 Raising Chickens, Ducks and Turkeys

-As part of our journey to sustainability (and regeneration), we have chosen several heritage breeds of chickens, ducks and turkeys for our on-farm breeding program.
+As part of our journey to sustainability (and regeneration of the land in our stewardship), we have chosen several heritage breeds of poultry for our on-farm breeding program.
+We raise several breeds of chickens for both eggs and meat as well as turkeys, ducks and guinea fowl.

-One of the goals of permaculture is to increase yields while decreasing inputs over time.
-One way we strive for this goal is to hatch and raise chicks, ducklings and poults from our own flock, rather than buying new chicks from off the farm every year.
+A goal of permaculture is to increase yields while decreasing inputs over time.
+One way we strive for this goal is to hatch and raise chicks, poults, ducklings and keets from our own flock, rather than buying new baby birds from off the farm every year.
+(Since baby poultry hatch in as little as 21 days, and we have quite a few hens who love to brood, we have plenty of babies for ourselves and extras to share with others!)

-Our birds serve many other functions as well, including improving the quality of the soil on our farm, feeding our family and our dogs, and providing entertainment and education.
+Our birds serve many other functions on the farm as well, including improving the quality of the soil on our farm, feeding our family and our dogs, and providing entertainment and education and tick control!

 Why heritage breeds?

 Compared to industrial breeds, heritage chicken breeds have strong immune systems and are more capable of free-ranging and foraging much of their own diet.
+Producers of commercial chicken breeds have different goals than homesteaders.
 For example, our chickens typically eat about 1/8 of a pound of feed daily, of their total daily need of about 1/3 of a pound of food.
-For a great article on heritage breeds, check out Heritage Chicken Breeding: Why Not to Rely on Chicken Hatcheries by Harvey Ussery for Mother Earth News.
+A word of warning though: a breed of chicken is defined by it’s appearance, and there are many hatcheries that offer birds that look just like a heritage breed but have not been careful bred for the foraging ability etc that homesteaders are looking for.
+Whenever possible, buy from a breeder dedicated to their chosen breed(s)!

 Pasture Raised